An official website of the European Union. See all European Institutions

 Canada also participates in the EU’s civilian missions and military operations under the Common Security and Defence Policy, for example in the Balkans, Ukraine and the Middle East.
 Additionally, Canada and the EU join forces on electoral observation missions.

 After approval in the European Parliament in February 2017, CETA was adopted by both chambers of the Canadian Parliament and Royal Assent was granted by the Governor General on 16 May 2017.
 CETA will take full effect once all the national parliaments of the EU Member States have also ratified the agreement, as the agreement was concluded as a so-called mixed EU agreement.
-This procedure has been completed already in Latvia, Denmark, Spain, Croatia, Malta, the Czech Republic, Estonia, Portugal, Sweden, Lithuania, Finland and the UK, and is well underway in a number of other EU Member States.
+This procedure has been completed already in Austria, the Czech Republic, Denmark, Estonia, Spain, the UK, Croatia, Lithuania, Latvia, Malta, Portugal, Sweden and Finland, and is well underway in a number of other EU Member States.

-However, provisional application of the vast majority of CETA will allow for a meaningful application of its substance right from the start.
-The European Commission and the Canadian government have agreed to set the date of 21 September 2017 to start the provisional application of the agreement.
+However, provisional application of the vast majority of CETA, in effect since 21 September 2017, allows for a meaningful application of its substance right from the start.

 For more information on CETA, please click here.